SMC Alliance

 Sub Groups

-The SMC Alliance has a number of sub-groups that address specific issues including a Monitoring and Evaluation Sub-Group and a Research Sub-Group.
+The SMC Alliance has a number of sub-groups that address specific issues including a Monitoring and Evaluation sub-group, a Research sub-group, and a Communications and Advocacy sub-group.

 History of the Alliance